spotify/mobius/README.md

 # Mobius

-Mobius is a reactive framework for managing state evolution, with add-ons for connecting with Android UIs and RxJava Observables.
+Mobius is a reactive framework for managing state evolution and side-effects, with add-ons for connecting to Android UIs and RxJava Observables.
 It emphasises separation of concerns, testability and giving special treatment to unsafe (meaning state-changing, impure) parts of the code.

 To learn more, see the [website](https://spotify.github.com/mobius) for an introduction and the [wiki](https://github.com/spotify/mobius/wiki) for a user guide.